Nepal Astronomical Society

 The Nepal Astronomical Society (NASO) is a Nepali learning community of professional astronomers and other interested individuals headquartered in Kathmandu.
 Its primary objective is to promote the advancement of astronomy, astrophysics and other closely related branches of science through various outreach and educational activities, while the secondary purpose includes enhancing the research in astronomy and astrophysics and providing a helpful and knowledgeable platform for members through its various activities.
 Its current mission is to enhance and share the knowledge of astronomy, astrophysics and humanity's scientific understanding of the universe.

-The society is creating opportunities for the students for the study of astronomy and astrophysics.
+The society is creating opportunities for students for the study of astronomy and astrophysics.
 It has been organizing different programs like All Nepal Asteroid Search Campaign and National Astronomy Olympiad.

 Since its beginning, using astronomy to stimulate quality and inspiring education for disadvantaged children has been the essential goal for the Nepal Astronomical Society (NASO).
 NASO is conducting various awareness activities on its own as well as in collaboration with national and international organizations like Central Department of Physics Tribhuvan University (TU), International Astronomical Union (IAU), Department of Physics Prithvi Narayan Campus Pokhara, Nepal Academy of Science and Technology (NAST), Global Hands-on Universe (GHOU), European Universe Awareness (EU-UNAWE) and Pokhara Astronomical Society (PAS) to disseminate those activities for the school children and teachers in Nepal.